alex-isv/solutions-engineering/Nvidia/Nvidia-DGX/adoc/Nvidia_DGX_on_SUSE-Rancher_stack.md

 Steps:

 Install helm.\
-If PackageHub repo is not activated, enable it with\
+If PackageHub repo is not activated, enable it with

-[source, console, subs="attributes+"]
+[source, console]
 ----
 SUSEConnect -p PackageHub/15.4/x86_64
 ----